CFAES Give Today

 h.
 Prepare food for yourself, but not others if ill with diarrhea.

 2. Wash fruits and vegetables before eating them.
-Although washing fruits and vegetables cannot completely eliminate microbial contamination, it helps to remove soil or waxes where organisms may be attached.
+Although washing fruits and vegetables cannot completely eliminate microbes, it helps remove soil or waxes where organisms may be attached.

 a.
 Do not eat raw alfalfa and other raw sprouts.

 b.
-Use water from a safe water supply for drinking and washing fresh produce.
+Use water from a safe water supply for drinking and for washing fresh produce.

 c.
 Remove outer wilted and damaged areas before washing.

 d.
-Only wash and prepare the amount you will use in one meal.
+Wash and prepare only the amount you will use in one meal.

 e.
 Refrigerate remaining vegetables without washing, or dry with a paper towel or in a salad spinner.

 a.
-Clean sinks and counters with paper towels or clean cloths and hot soapy water before and after preparing food.
+Clean sinks and countertops with paper towels or clean cloths and hot soapy water before and after preparing food.

 b.
-Wash knives, cutting boards, and counters with hot water and soap before you prepare foods.
+Wash knives, cutting boards, and countertops with hot water and soap before you prepare foods.

 c.
 Scrub your cutting board with dish soap.
 If your cutting board is not made of wood, you can put it in the dishwasher.